stripe/stripe-apps/docs/ui-extensions/README.md

 Modify the view that was generated above and observe that changes are reflected in the Dashboard

+**Note:** Currently imports from `@stripe/tailor-browser-sdk` will show up as errors in VSCode.
+This is temporary and it will work due to the SDK being injected at runtime.

 ## Extension SDK API reference
 The “extension SDK” is the set of interfaces that Stripe supports for injecting new functionality into the Stripe Dashboard.
 The two ways of doing this are using Actions (coming soon!) and Views.